projectcalico/calico/master/getting-started/kubernetes/troubleshooting.md

 #### How do I assign a specific IP address to a pod?

 For most use-cases it's not necessary to assign specific IP addresses to a Kubernetes Pod, and it's recommended to use Kubernetes Services instead.
-However, if you do need to assign a particular address to a Pod, Calico provides two ways of doing this:
+However, if you do need to assign a particular address to a Pod, {{site.prodname}} provides two ways of doing this:

-- You can request an IP that is available in Calico IPAM using the `cni.projectcalico.org/ipAddrs` annotation.
+- You can request an IP that is available in {{site.prodname}} IPAM using the `cni.projectcalico.org/ipAddrs` annotation.
 - You can request an IP using the `cni.projectcalico.org/ipAddrsNoIpam` annotation.
 Note that this annotation bypasses the configured IPAM plugin, and thus in most cases it is recommended to use the above annotation.

 See the [Requesting a Specific IP address]({{site.baseurl}}/{{page.version}}/reference/cni-plugin/configuration#requesting-a-specific-ip-address) section in the CNI plugin reference documentation for more details.